sgs377/hello-world/README.md

 # hello-world
-Just learning how to GitHub
+Just learning how to GitHub.
+Almost there I think.